hassansuhaib/100-days-of-code/log.md

 ### Day 36: March 19, 2020.

 **Today's Progress:** Today I started a course on Python at Cisco NetAcad.
 Now, I am building a Calculator using HTML, CSS, and JavaScript but what's special is that I'll be using git along the way to get familiar with it.
 So yeah, Happy Coding!

+### Day 37: March 20, 2020.

+**Today's Progress:** Completed a Module on Python at @Cisco.
+Made a Calculator in JavaScript by copy-pasting code to complete an assignment because I don't know event handling.
+Took some lessons on ES6 at #freeCodeCamp.
+Used git.